 South Mozambique Explorer

-We spend a couple of days looking out for herds of elephant in Maputo National Elephant Reserve, before moving on to the salt lake of Inhampavala, the shores of which are home to various species of birds, followed by the coastal resort of Tofo.
-In Tofo we head offshore in the hope of spotting some of the incredible marine life that frequents these waters, namely the majestic whale shark, and we also get to grips with the local culture, joining a cooking demonstration in a nearby village and wandering the leafy avenues of Inhambane, a city lined with attractive colonial buildings and with a distinct Mediterranean character.
+We look for herds of elephant in Maputo National Elephant Reserve, before moving on to the salt lake of Inhampavala.
+We look for birds on its shores then drive to the coastal resort of Tofo.
+Here we head offshore in the hope of spotting some of the incredible marine life here, namely the majestic whale shark.

 Highlights